Ritikag33/MachineLearning/README.md

 In this repo you can find:
 1. Maths for Data Analytics
-   a.
-Statistics
+   - Statistics
-   b.
-Probability Distribution
+   - Probability Distribution
-   c.
-Inferential Statistics
+   - Inferential Statistics

 2. Data Toolkit
-   a.
-Working with Files in Python
+   - Working with Files in Python